Chemistry Courses

 This course examines the fundamental principles underlying electronic, vibrational, and rotational spectra of molecules as well as magnetic resonance, mass spectrometry, optical rotation, etc. Principles of instrumentation will also be studied.
 Those concepts will then be practically applied in a laboratory setting.

-Prerequisite: CHEM 2421 or permission of instructor
+Prerequisite: CHEM 2421 with a minimum grade of C or permission of instructor

 CHEM3245Environmental Chemistry (A) (Cross-Listed: BIOL 3245)4 ch (3C 3L)